-The Startling Placard-What Happened to the Little Runaways-The Rescue-Mary Tells Them the Legend of the Swallows-How Some Cruel Men were Punished she had lingered as long as she dared, and indeed had only gone to call them when her mistress had asked the reason for their nonappearance.
+The Startling Placard-What Happened to the Little Runaways-The Rescue-Mary Tells Them the Legend of the she had lingered as long as she dared, and indeed had only gone to call them when her mistress had asked the reason for their nonappearance.
 Not until she had shown the paper, with its inscription, to the kitchen maid, who could read English, did its full meaning burst upon her.
 Of course, she was very much troubled, and yet such was her loyalty to the children that she hesitated about letting the parents know what had occurred.
-She was fully aware that she could not long keep the startling news from them, and yet she was still resolved that never should any information be imparted by her that might bring down upon them any punishment, no matter how much deserved.
+She was fully aware that she could not long keep